jegelstaff/formulize/formulize-docs/ci.md

 #### Critical points:

-* **driverOptions** - this declares the host and port that are used to connect to Selenium on Sauce.
-These are simply *by convention*; they don't arise from any other part of the configuration.
+* **driverOptions** - this declares the host and port that are used to connect to the Selenium WebDriver on Sauce.
+These are critical, and are simply the defaults used by Sauce Connect.
+They do not arise from nor are dependent on any other part of the configuration.
 * **browserOptions** - Sauce Labs supports all kinds of browser and OS combinations.
 Here we declare that we're using Firefox, and we also pass in our Sauce Labs username and password, and metadata about the Travis instance that is spawning these tests.
 * **scripts** - this points to the directory where the actual Selenium tests are located.
 They are run in alphanumeric order according to their file names.